-The cameraman ( who Suneet so sweetly called Camera-Wale-Bhaiyya), was asked by the director to go up-and-down Sonalika, to catch the details of embroidery.
-And Sonalika ever so graciously obliged with a smile, enduring the lens as it roved the length of her in a detached humdrum.
+The cameraman (who Suneet so sweetly called Camera-Wale-Bhaiyya), was asked by the director to go up-and-down Sonalika, to catch the details of embroidery of her sari.
+And Sonalika ever so graciously obliged with a smile, enduring the lens as it roved the length of her in a humdrum.

-Between the full-tilt, when the lens was being changed or the trolly wobbled to the dissatisfaction of the cameraman, moments of contemplation crept in, giving a measure of how we usually deal with things that don’t fit us that well.
+The process gave occasional respite: when the lens was being changed or the trolly wobbled to the dissatisfaction of the cameraman.
+Then the moments of contemplation crept in, giving a measure of how we usually deal with things that don’t fit us that well.

 But the narrative is about the interaction of two very different worlds, and the irony of it.
 The fairies are beautiful.
 They are aware of it, they use it and work to look that way for as long as they can.
-On the other hand are the dwarves: nondescript, potbellied, who have never flung a limb in their lives to look beyond the ordinary, and yet, both have to dance together in such a festival of communion.
+On the other hand are the dwarves: nondescript, potbellied, who have never flung a limb in their lives to look beyond the ordinary, and yet, both have to dance together in this drama of life.

 But the dwarves are not that bland.
 They have aspirations too.
-So what if one has an enormous belly; he still has the style of flaunting a ‘DARE’ on his T shirt.
+So what if one has an enormous belly; he still has the style to flaunt a ‘DARE’ on his T shirt.

-Or have spent hours in a friend’s beauty parlour just to get a few wisps of hair bleached.
+Or has spent hours in a friend’s beauty parlour just to get a few wisps of hair bleached.

-In the end, to make a fairy look her best, what matters is how well you can dance.
+In the end, to make a fairy look her best, what matters is how well he can dance.